The Baum--Connes conjecture localised at the unit element of a discrete group: -theory with real coefficients

 Let us make some remarks.

-\begin{rems} Let $D$ be a $G$-algebra and $\lambda$ a tracial state on $D$. \begin{enumerate} \item If the action of $G$ on $D$ is inner - \textit{i.e.} through a continuous morphism of $G$ into the set of unitary elements of $D$, then $D$ with the $G$ action is Morita equivalent to the algebra $D$ with trivial $G$ action, and thus $[\lambda]\in KK^G_{\R}(D,\C)$ is still well defined. \item If $G$ is discrete and $\lambda $ is invariant, then the crossed product algebra $D\rtimes G$ carries the natural (dual) trace associated with $\lambda$.
-We have an equivariant inclusion $D\to D\rtimes G$ where the action of $G$ is now inner on $D\rtimes G$.
-We thus still get an element $[\lambda]\in KK^G_{\R}(D,\C)$.
+\begin{remarks} Let $D$ be a $G$-algebra and $\lambda$ a tracial state on $D$. \begin{enumerate} \item If the action of $G$ on $D$ is inner - \textit{i.e}.\ through a continuous morphism of $G$ into the set of unitary elements of $D$, then $D$ with the $G$ action is Morita equivalent to the algebra $D$ with trivial $G$ action, and thus $[\lambda]\in KK^G_{\R}(D,\C)$ is still well defined.